-"Yellow Goddess" Huang Guan Yin Wuyi Rock Oolong TeA (PRE-ORDER)
+"Yellow Goddess" Huang Guan Yin Wuyi Oolong Tea

 A young monk once came to the wise tea master Lao Cha and said:

 – Sifu, the fragrances that are coming from your hut are teasing my nose and my mind!
 They are so enchanting that I can't fall asleep after the long hours of meditation!
 Sometimes I feel the aroma of orchids, sometimes the wind brings me the fragrance of milk and sometimes... sifu, do you drink wine???

 – You'll be surprised, my friend, but all this multiplicity of aromas is coming from one single tea: the Huang Guan Yin "Yellow Goddess" Wuyi Rock Oolong Tea!
 (And, of course, I don't drink wine!)